jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q13: How would you find the total number of orders for each product category?
+<b> Q13: How would you find the total number of orders for each product category?</b>

 <details>
   <summary>A13:</summary>